 Let’s take a look at the weight loss and weight maintenance aspects of the study, what the researchers did, how the conclusion was reached and what this study really showed us.

-The content in this area is available to Club Members, who get access to all our articles, videos, recipes and newsletters.
+The rest of this article is available to Club Members, who get access to all our articles, videos, recipes and newsletters.

 To continue reading, please login or sign up for a membership.
 Thank you.